meccaLeccaHi/meccaLeccaHi.github.io/_posts/2018-11-14-bayesian-classification.md

 > $$ = \frac {0.99 \times 0.005} {0.99 \times 0.005 + 0.01 \times 0.995}$$
 >
 > $$ \approx 33.2\%$$
+> Notice how even a test with high sensitivity and specificity still has a pretty high number of false positives?
+Interesting - but slightly [off-topic](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4389712/).

-Now that we know how it works, can we use Bayes Theorem to help us to solve a classification problem, namely predicting the species of an iris?
+Back to Bayes' Theorem: Now that we know how it works, can we use Bayes' Theorem to help us to solve a classification problem, namely predicting the species of an iris?

 <a id="preparing"></a>
 ## Preparing the Data